-In August of this year, as part of our annual company meeting, our team at Thought Ensemble participated in the foundational session of Diversity, Equity, and Inclusion (DEI) training led by Dr. Nika White, IOM, CDE (she/her/hers).
+Last year, our team at Thought Ensemble participated in the foundational session of Diversity, Equity, and Inclusion (DEI) training led by Dr. Nika White, IOM, CDE (she/her/hers).
 One of the most meaningful moments for me was the focus on authenticity, uniqueness, and belongingness as they relate to inclusion.
-Dr. White shared with us that, in an organization that values uniqueness and belongingness, individuals are treated as insiders and are allowed/encouraged to retain uniqueness within their work group.
+Dr. White shared with us that, in an organization that values uniqueness and belongingness, individuals are treated as insiders and are allowed/encouraged to retain uniqueness within their workgroup.
 Following that discussion, we watched this video.

 Wow!
 I just watched it again, and that video gets me every time.